rthinh2002/event_planning_website/README.md

         dashboard.html - dashboard page where users can see their events edit_event.html - page for users or admins to edit details of an event event_invitation.html - page for invitation confirmation
-        event_view_host.html - page for event hosts to check the details and responses from other users
+        guest_invitation.html - page for invitation confirmation for guest accounts (limited access to app) event_view_host.html - page for event hosts to check the details and responses from other users admin.html - page for admin to see and manage all users and events

     No login required:
-        admin.html - page for admin to see and manage all users and events createAccount.html - page for users to create an user account index.html - Lobby page that contains a short description of the website, and provide options for users to sign up and sign in login.html - Login page that provide username and password login and google login options
+        createAccount.html - page for users to create an user account index.html - Lobby page that contains a short description of the website, and provide options for users to sign up and sign in login.html - Login page that provide username and password login and google login options